Grantees

 Alpha-Synuclein Effects on Gut-Brain Circuits and Pre-Motor Symptoms in Parkinson’s Disease

 Study Rationale: A hallmark of Parkinson’s disease (PD) is the development of abnormal deposits throughout the brain composed of the alpha-synuclein protein.
 This pathology can be found in the gut too.
 Increasing evidence indicates that, in some patients, alpha-synuclein pathology may begin in the gut and spread to the brain through a nerve called the vagus, which directly connects the gut to the brain.
-An animal model developed by our team members reproduces many of these features seen in humans to allow study of these pathways and consequences of this advancing disease as it spreads throughout the brain.
+An animal model developed by Team Kaplitt’s members reproduces many of these features seen in humans to allow study of these pathways and consequences of this advancing disease as it spreads throughout the brain.

 Leadership